sclarkstone/Milestone4/README.md

 django error 'Reverse for 'add_review' with no arguments not found'.
 Although i had the product_id parameter in the url.py, views.py and reviews.html template i had not got it in the form POST action on the add_review template itself.

 using the search - local variable 'plans' referenced before assignment error. needed the 'plans' if inside the search if

+when live on heroku - 'MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled' - corrected link on base template to use cloudinary and not local static file.

 # first mentor meeting